CigarProject/Cigar/doc/COMMANDS.md

    * Shows a list of connected players, their IP, player ID, the amount of cells they have, total mass, and their position.
  - Pause
    * Pauses/Unpauses the game.
+ - Reload [Gameserver ID]
+   * Reloads the settings in the gameserver.ini.
  - Select [Server ID]
    * Selects the specified server, using an ID of 0 will select the master server.
 All commands will affect the selected server.
 Only available when the master server is running.
  - Split [Player ID]